awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 + log\_fdw version 1\.0–Using this extension from Amazon RDS, you can load and query your database engine log from within the database\.
 For more information, see [Using the log\_fdw extension](#CHAP_PostgreSQL.Extensions.log_fdw)\.
 + With this version release, you can now edit the `max_worker_processes` parameter in a DB parameter group\.

 PostgreSQL version 9\.6\.2 on Amazon RDS also supports altering enum values\.
-For more information, see [ALTER ENUM for PostgreSQL](#PostgreSQL.Concepts.General.FeatureSupport.AlterEnum)\.
+For more information, see [ALTER ENUM for RDS for PostgreSQL](#PostgreSQL.Concepts.General.FeatureSupport.AlterEnum)\.

  For more information on the fixes in 9\.6\.2, see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.6/static/release-9-6-2.html)\.
 For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading the PostgreSQL DB engine for Amazon RDS](USER_UpgradeDBInstance.PostgreSQL.md)\.